 In comparison to its predecessor, this model features a greater number of seals and gaskets, which ought to result in improved protection against the elements and the environment.
 Particularly, weather sealing has been improved around the lens mount, the shutter button, and the door that houses the battery.

 Additionally, the ports for the headphones and microphone have been repositioned to be closer to the bottom of the camera.
-When utilizing headphones and an external microphone at the same time, this should make it easier to keep cords out of the way and out of sight.
+When utilizing headphones and an external microphone at the same time, should make it easier to keep cords out of the way and out of sight.
 A mini-HDMI connector and a USB 3.0 plug may be found hidden underneath them.
 Both of these allow for much-accelerated data transfer.

 Additionally, the body of the Mark IV is approximately 10 percent lighter, or 75 grams, when compared to its predecessor.
 Customers upgrading from the Mark III to the Mark IV will probably be able to tell a difference as soon as they pick up the new camera.
 We did.